 The units of study for the major can be found in the Table A unit of study table for Archaeology.
 The table shows units of study which are on offer in the current handbook year.
 You may find information regarding a full list of units of study available to the major on the departmental website.

 Junior units of study (1000 level)

-In these units you will first engage with a broad overview of the evolution of humans, both physical and social, and will then investigate the emergence of major civilisations of the Old World.
-You will learn how to use archaeological evidence as a tool to reconstruct the human past.
+These units will introduce you to the story of our earliest ancestors and how they spread across the globe.
+Journeying on through the appearance of the first farmers and villagers, you will then explore the emergence of the major civilisations of the Old World.
+In your tutorials, you will learn how to use archaeological evidence as a tool to reconstruct the human past.
 No prior knowledge of archaeology or ancient history is assumed.

 Progression to senior level units of study usually requires completion of two junior level units of study in Archaeology, but you may replace one of these with one of the following: